tunazislam/tunazislam.github.io/_pages/research.md

 - **Extracting latent thematic and argumentative structures** to capture the nuances of messaging <a href="https://aclanthology.org/2025.findings-naacl.413.pdf" style="color: #8B4513;" > [NAACL'25]</a> <a href="https://ojs.aaai.org/index.php/ICWSM/article/view/35850" style="color: #8B4513;" > [ICWSM'25]</a>.

 ### Responsible AI Integration:
-Building on my work understanding microtargeting patterns, I have a complementary line of research that examines how AI systems can be leveraged to provide transparency into opaque platform operations.
+Building on my work understanding microtargeting patterns, I have a complementary line of research that audits both platform practices and AI-generated messaging, revealing how bias, fairness, and transparency emerge in algorithmic and AI-mediated communication.

 - Opaque platform practices prevent external stakeholders (researchers, auditors, policymakers) from auditing microtargeting.
 To bridge this gap, I developed an LLM-based post-hoc auditing framework that reverse-engineers messaging practices, explains targeting choices, and surfaces demographic disparities.
 This framework demonstrates how ads differentially target young adults, women, and older populations in the climate debate, while fairness analysis reveals biases in model predictions, particularly affecting senior citizens and male audiences <a href="https://arxiv.org/pdf/2410.05401" style="color: #8B4513;" > [EMNLP’25]</a>.
+- My work presents the first systematic audit of age and gender bias in LLM-generated persuasive climate messaging.
+Using GPT-4o, Llama-3.3, and Mistral-Large-2.1, this work contrasts intrinsic versus context-driven bias, showing how male/youth-targeted messages emphasize agency and innovation, while female/senior ones stress care and tradition.
+Findings highlight the need for bias-aware generation pipelines and transparent auditing in socially sensitive communication <a href="http://tunazislam.github.io/publications/bias-llms-generated-climate-microtarget" style="color: #8B4513;">[Preprint'25c]</a>.

 ### Human‑AI Collaboration:
 My research develops human–AI collaborative frameworks that position AI as partners to amplify, not replace, human expertise.